 Even before charging his clients, he makes sure to “spend a lot of time talking with people before they sign up—almost everybody I work with I talk to for free first to make sure they’re actually looking for a coach and not something else.”

 Quint offers a variety of packages, including the Breakthrough (one 30-minute session), the Makeover (a dozen 50-minute sessions), and the Quickstart (one 90-minute session).
 How you break down and price your services is entirely up to you.

 Have a clear goal in mind when you start out with your client.
 If you reach your goal, you can set up another one.
 But give both sides a chance to move on if the fit isn’t right.

 If you’re considering becoming a life coach, it’s natural to wonder, “How much do life coaches make?”

 It’s difficult to put a value on helping people change their lives.
 But this is a business all the same, and you have to figure out what your time is worth in order to charge people accordingly.

+In terms of what to actually charge, Toterhi says that it depends on how you approach working with clients.
 Will you do it by project?
 Is travel involved?
-Do you feel more comfortable charging an hourly or day rate like a lawyer or psychologist?
-Is this a one-time deal or an ongoing situation?
+Do you feel more comfortable charging an hourly or day rate, like a lawyer or psychologist?
+Is this a one-time session or an ongoing relationship?
 Once you figure that out, you can price out what your hour is worth and go from there.